nicb/Suono-e-Senso/README.md

-# Suono-e-Senso
+# *Suono e Senso*

-Repository of the sources of a lecture on sound and transmission of emotions (at least initially in italian)
+Repository of the sources of a lecture on sound and transmission of emotions.
+The slides are in english.